Madame-Aehm/CAB-Project-3-Spikes/spike14/resources/notes.md

 }
 ```

 - Another way to achieve the same result is to use a different component supplied by React Router called **&lt;NavLink&gt;**, which has an active class without the need for useLocation.
-It needs to be imported from 'react-router-dom'.
-It can then be applied in almost the exact same way as a regular **&lt;Link&gt;**, except that instead of an expression, our className/style property will take a function.
+It needs to be imported from 'react-router-dom', and can then be applied in almost the exact same way as a regular **&lt;Link&gt;**, except that instead of an expression, our className/style property will take a function.
 This function recieves a parameter which will be true or false according to the active state.
 We can then use a Ternary Operator to either return our string/inline style or null. eg:

 ```js
 import { NavLink } from "react-router-dom";